 This is a message from one geek to another.
-I was raised on computers as a teenager in the mid 80’s, and have been on the Internet since before browser technology made it easy for everyone in the 90’s, the question seems pretty straightforward: “what is a browser?”
+I was raised on computers as a teenager in the mid 80’s, capsule and have been on the Internet since before browser technology made it easy for everyone in the 90’s, website like this the question seems pretty straightforward: “what is a browser?”
 But in April, when Google staffers from the Chrome browser team asked that question of people in New York’s Times Square, they were shocked with what they found out.

 Less than 8% of people interviewed knew what a browser was

 It isn’t scientific at all, but it makes the point very strongly.
 You can hear people struggling to distinguish between a search engine, an operating system, office software, and a browser.

 And the results are repeatable as you can see in this video from Rotterdam (Dutch with English commentary) – which means we also can’t dismiss the people in the Google video as just dumb Americans / New Yorkers / etc. Dutch people are pretty smart – and Dutch Canadians even more so (editor’s note: may be some bias here).

 The Googlers were trying to figure out how to get people to switch to the Google Chrome browser, but they couldn’t even start the conversation because most normal Internet-using humans don’t even know what a browser is.